Ottunger/whigi/README.md

 # Launch
 Best practice now is to use npm, issuing npm run build, npm run whigi, npm run whigi-restore.
-- Compile all TS files into JS files.
+- Compile all TS files into JS files (=> npm run build).
 Do not worry about non finding 'Promise', we run node v4.5, so we cannot build against ES6.
-- Just issue node index.js over the several servers
-- Static servers are described by a nginx configuration file
 - Don't forget to prepare database using the mongoInit.sh file!
+- Run the servers (=> nohup npm run whigi &; npm run serve)
+- Static server and api path separation are described by a nginx configuration file
+- In the nginx configuration file, if you have specified an upper level listen/SSL configuration, please remove it from your local nginx.conf file.
 Whigi runs over HTTP because it is behind nginx that makes the HTTPS handshake.
 Whigi-restore and Whigi-RLI run their own HTTPS.

 # Data model
 - Whigi
    - Users are stored in a table with their basic profile info and a data array of all id's of their own infos in documents.
    - Documents are stored in another table, alongside.
-- Whigi-restore
-   - User\_id <=> master\_key bijection.
-This database is populated upon user creation bu Whigi, to communicate servers encrypt a welcoming message and the message.
-This encryption shared key is obviously of the utmost importance.
+   - Refer to the UML diagram for more information.
+- Whigi-restore is the simpliest provider, and as such, does not even have a database!
+- Whigi-RLI hold knowledge in RAM, as it is soft-stated.

 # To have a possibly growing website
 Whigi is based on a CDN for data architecture, or Data-Grid.